Battle of Goose Green: Attack plan

 A survey by the Special Air Service (SAS) indicated that the Darwin Goose Green area was occupied by a single Argentine company.
-However, brigade intelligence assessed that the enemy force comprised three infantry companies, two from 12IR, one from 25IR, a platoon from 8IR and a possible amphibious platoon, supported by artillery.
+However, brigade intelligence assessed that the enemy force comprised three infantry companies, two from RI 12, one from RI 25, a platoon from 8IR and a possible amphibious platoon, supported by artillery.
 Despite these discrepancies, Lieutenant Colonel H. Jones appeared untroubled by the conflicting reports.
 He placed greater confidence in the SAS assessment, erroneously assuming that their presence on the ground enabled them to provide more accurate intelligence than brigade staff.
 Based on this intelligence and orders from Thompson, Jones devised a six-phase operation involving a combination of night and daylight manoeuvres, with alternating silent and noisy phases.